horga83/h19term/h19-readme.txt

  ERASE     F11
  OFFLINE   F12

- F9 - is a special key to emulate the SHIFT-ARROW function on the H19.
+ F9 - Is a special key to emulate the SHIFT-ARROW function on the H19.

  At certain times one is required to press the SHIFT key on the H19 to access the arrow and other functions on the H19 keypad.
 This must be emulated by toggling the keypad with the F9 key.